commercetools/ui-kit/philosophy/FORMS.md

 ## Typical steps of forms

 We want to offer a generic solution to forms.
-The following things usually need to be solved (roughly in that order) when building a form:
+The following problems usually need to be solved (roughly in this order) when building a form:

 - fetching initial form data
 - transforming the fetched data into form values